digital-craftsman-de/cqs-routing/docs/examples/handler-wrapper.md

 ## Silence exceptions

-> ⭐ This handler wrapper is supplied with this bundle.
+> ⭐ This handler wrapper is supplied with the bundle.

 When the `catch` method of a handler wrapper is executed, the exception is returned at the end.
 If it's the last handler wrapper that should handle it, it must return `null` instead.